 The Gents (1-3-1, 0-2-1 SCAC) did not make it easy on Sean Carlin (Puyallup, Wash.) in goal after they had 10 shots taken, four of them on goal.
 The Gents had a good shot on goal in the 87th minute saved by the goalkeeper right before the Crusaders broke the tie.
 Carlin had four saves playing all 90 minutes for the Crusaders in goal.

 Dallas took a season-high 31 shots on the night, putting nine on goal.
 Nine different Crusaders took shots in Tuesday's contest.
-Chase Reynolds (Ventura, Calif.) led the Crusaders with eight shots, followed by Hunter Haugland (Bixby, Okla.) with six, and Brady McNamara (San Antonio, Texas) with four.
+Chase Reynolds (Southlake, Texas) led the Crusaders with eight shots, followed by Hunter Haugland (Bixby, Okla.) with six, and Brady McNamara (San Antonio, Texas) with four.
 Haugland had three of his shots on goal, while McNamara had one, making Sami Borchalli work hard in goal.
 Borchalli made a season-high eight saves in Tuesday's match.

 Gabe Rodriguez and Nick Hammond led the Gents with two shots taken each.
 Eight different players for Centenary had shots taken in the stat line.
 All three loses for the Gents in 2018 have been decided by one goal.